pablop16n/web-docs-scorer/README.md

 ![alt text](example/korean_adapted.png)

-Using another example, the median of both Russian and Spanish, regarding bad chars, is the same (0.8), so they will use the same logic as we shown in the table of bad chars.
-The punctuation ratio is somewhat different, 3.2 for Russian and 2.4 in Spanish, that means that the Spanish 0.9 ratio of the _punctuation_score_, that we presented as a perfect scored value (1), is not valid for Russian.
+Using another example, the median of both Russian and Spanish, regarding bad chars, is the same (0.8), so they will use the same logic as we shown in the table of bad chars ([_bad_chars_score_](https://gitlab.prompsit.com/hplt/quality-text-tagger/-/blob/main/README.md#bad_chars_score)).
+The punctuation ratio is somewhat different, 3.2 for Russian and 2.4 in Spanish, that means that the Spanish 0.9 ratio of the _punctuation_score_, that we presented as a perfect scored value (1/1), is not valid for Russian.
 The main script uses a cross-multiplication to solve this:

-`(3.2 * 0.9)/2.4 = 1.2`
+`(3.2 * 0.9) / 2.4 = 1.2`

 Consequently, the adapted table for Russian in respect to _punctuation_score_ is as follows: